SocketMobile/capturesingleentryswift-ios/README.md

 ## IMPORTANT
 When using/installing CocoaPods in a new project, the project workspace file should be used instead of the project file.

-The Socket Mobile Bluetooth barcode scanners and RFID Readers use the External Accessory Framework.
+The Socket Mobile Bluetooth barcode scanners use the External Accessory Framework.

 It is very important to make sure your application info plist file contains the supported external accessory protocol string array `com.socketmobile.chs`.
 ![Project Settings](./img/SingleEntryProjectSettings.png "SingleEntry Project Settings")